Copyright infringement cases have been a persistent and prominent fixture in the public discourse for several decades.

 In January 2009, the Associated Press revealed that the photograph used as a reference for Fairey’s poster was taken by AP freelancer Mannie Garcia.

 The AP demanded compensation for the use of the photo in Fairey’s work.
 Fairey claimed that his use of the photo fell under fair use and didn’t decrease the value of the original photo.

 In January 2011, the artist and the AP reached a private settlement that entailed dividing the profits from the artwork.

-Relatable article: Check out the linked article to know more about artist copyright infringement cases.
+Relatable article: Check out the linked article to learn more about artist copyright infringement cases.